 When a company wants to build and automate a business scorecard, it decides between good old Excel and specialized software.
-Spreadsheets (like MS Excel) doesn’t require any long training and are normally installed on many computers; at the same time, professional scorecard software provides some attractive functions, but implies additional cost.
+Spreadsheets (like MS Excel or Google Sheets) doesn’t require any long training and are normally installed on many computers; at the same time, professional scorecard software provides some attractive functions, but implies additional cost.